Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 	</tr>
 </table>

-<h3><a name="_8_2">Cloud Storage</a></h3>
+<h3><a name="_8_2">Key Value Stores</a></h3>

-In this persistence schema, all resources reside in a cloud storage medium such as Windows Azure Blob Storage or Amazon Simple Storage (AS3).
-In these systems, the resources of an I3S layer are stored in blob containers or buckets, with the following scheme:
+In this persistence schema, all scene layer resources are stored within either key value based cloud blob stores such as Windows Azure Blob Storage or Amazon Simple Storage (S3) or within more general key value stores.
+In the case of cloud blob stores, layer resources are stored as either simple objects within containing buckets (S3)  or  blobs within blob containers (Azure).
+In all cases each resource within a scene layer is identified by a unique key.
 <table>
 	<tr>
 		<th>I3S Resources</th>